ExplainableML/eml_website/content/teaching/seminars/a-vision-language-models-26.md

 </br>

-The preliminary meeting will take place at 2pm on Wednesdy, 9th of Februray 2026 on [Zoom](https://tum-conf.zoom-x.de/meetings/67275215842/invitations?signature=HzmaDJd5QxCi6qqlVTywWom_g8pikeyLelmDAHqGf88).
+The preliminary meeting will take place at 2pm on Monday, 9th of Februray 2026 on [Zoom](https://tum-conf.zoom-x.de/meetings/67275215842/invitations?signature=HzmaDJd5QxCi6qqlVTywWom_g8pikeyLelmDAHqGf88).

 </br>